Transfer Department/Job Letter of Intent Examples

 Conclusion

-Regardless of your reasons for wanting the company to transfer you to another department or position within the company, you have to master the art of writing a well-crafted job transfer letter of intent.
+Regardless of your reasons for wanting the company to transfer you to another department or position, you have to master the art of writing a well-crafted job transfer letter of intent.
 Most importantly, you have to know why you are writing the letter in the first place, know your background with the company, provide a valid reason for the transfer request, and finally know how to make your case while focusing on what the employer has to gain from your transfer.

 About This Article